This blog post uses affiliate links denoted by ( * ) .

 Read the disclaimer about affiliate links & PR gifting here.

 The hotel is new and set on the foundation of typical hamlets of the village.
 These traditional homes have been restored, elevated, and modernized with lovely decor, spacious showers, and all of the 1st world amenities you would expect and want.
 A handful of buildings are spread out with only a few rooms in each.
 The kitchen is on the ground floor with an exit into the yard.
 Here, your host will serve a traditional, family-style, Portuguese breakfast in the morning.
 Since we were the only ones there everything was timed to our choosing.

-The closest restaurant is a 15 min drive, the neighbours’ doors and windows are shut (as they are everywhere in non-urban areas), and the streets are empty.
-What you will hear is the nature’s quiet, sheep’s bells, and the insects living out their life in the healthy agriculture.
-The yard area in the back of the hotel looks out at a sparse tree plantation, which makes for a lovely view, but if you sit back on a sunbed after dark you get a magnificent view on the sky.
+The closest restaurant is a 15 min drive, the neighbors’ doors and windows are shut (as they are everywhere in non-urban areas), and the streets are empty.
+What you will hear is nature’s quiet, sheep’s bells, and the insects living out their lives in healthy agriculture.
+The yard area in the back of the hotel looks out at a sparse tree plantation, which makes for a lovely view, but if you sit back on a sunbed after dark you get a magnificent view of the sky.
 Here, you can actually see the milky way.
-We spent hours sitting wrapped up into sweaters, looking at constellations, and drinking local wine.
+We spent hours sitting wrapped up in sweaters, looking at constellations, and drinking local wine.

-Overall, Casas de Campo da Barroca is a home of tranquility located in comfortable rural environment, a unique expereince on many levels and one I enjoyed having.
+Overall, Casas de Campo da Barroca* is a home of tranquility located in a comfortable rural environment, a unique experience on many levels and one I enjoyed having.

 Address: Casas de Campo da Barroca* (The Country Houses of Barroca), R. Cruz de Pedra, 3640-030, Portugal.